IBM/ibm-block-csi-operator/README.md

 #### 2. Configure Linux® multipath devices on the host.

 **Important:** Be sure to configure each worker with storage connectivity according to your storage system instructions.
-For more information, find your storage system documentation on [IBM Knowledge Center](https://www.ibm.com/docs/en).
+For more information, find your storage system product information in [IBM Documentation](https://www.ibm.com/docs/en).

 ##### 2.1 Additional configuration steps for OpenShift® Container Platform users (RHEL and RHCOS).
 Other users can continue to step 3.